TSOlami/TSOlami/README.md

 I'm all about building software that tackles real-world problems.
 Right now, I'm on the lookout for opportunities to collaborate with a talented bunch of developers to create some seriously cool stuff.
 Remote or on-site, I'm open to both!

-As a Software Engineer & Developer, I'm passionate about a wide range of tech things.
+As a Software Engineer & Developer, I'm passionate about a wide range of tech things, especially AI and ML stuffs.
 Whether it's crafting smooth web experiences or diving deep into backend development, I find joy in creating and solving.
 Let's build amazing products together! 💻✨

 ## 🌱 What I'm currently learning